New for 2014

 A USFS firefighter keeps an eye on the drop from Cal-Fire helo 301,

-we are headed that way and down another 1000 to 1500
+we are headed that way and down another 1000 to 1500 yards

 before we get to the bottom and we start back up the other side.